-Leslie Evers is a musician whose diverse talents include songwriting, singing, swing guitar and clawhammer banjo.
-Leslie Evers creates moving pictures, and impart a sense of story, character, and mood with her songs.
+Leslie Evers is a musician whose diverse talents include songwriting, singing, guitar and clawhammer banjo.
+With her songs, Leslie creates moving pictures which impart a sense of story, character, and mood.

 Top 10 on the Folk Charts, July 2014